The Professor Evan T. Williams Memorial Tree Walk, dedicated May 7, 2005, is concentrated around Frank Manor House.

 It consists of 20 species, including native trees that Meriwether Lewis and William Clark encountered on their journey west.

-In 1990, David Craig ’90 and Eric Wold ’90, with assistance from the biology department and grounds supervisor, observed the birds that visit campus, conducted a comprehensive census of campus trees, and wrote A Natural History Guide to the Lewis & Clark College Campus.
-The guide included a section called the Tree Walk featuring 48 species of trees.
-The goal was to provide an interactive educational experience for the campus community and its visitors.
+In 1990, students Eric Wold ’90 and David Craig ’90 conducted a comprehensive census of campus trees and wrote A Natural History Guide to the Lewis & Clark College Campus.
+The guide included a tree walk that featured 48 species.

-With the death of Professor Williams in spring 2004, the Class of 2004, led by Clara Elias, dedicated their senior gift to the tree walk.
-Building on the work of students before them, the Class of 2005, led by Anna Henry ’05, Ashley McElheny ’05, and Chris Ragsdale ’05, developed the educational materials to accompany the restoration of the tree walk.
+The Class of 2005, led by Anna Henry ’05, Ashley McElheny ’05, and Chris Ragsdale ’05, developed educational materials to accompany the restoration of the tree walk.

 The Professor Evan T. Williams Tree Walk Study Guide was written by Clara Elias ’04, Ashley McElheny ’05, Anna Henry ’05, and Chris Ragsdale ’05 and initially released in published form at the dedication of the Tree Walk on May 7, 2005.
 It includes a brief history of the tree walk; acknowledgements of faculty, staff, and students who worked diligently to bring this commemorative walk to fruition; a brief biography of Professor Evan Thomas Williams; a map: and a guide to the 20 featured trees, including tree descriptions.